JelleZijlstra/taxonomy/docs/biblio/erebus-terror.md

   [_Ommatophoca rossii_](/t/Ommatophoca_rossii).
 - "Miscellanea", pages 12a through 12d, concerning terrestrial mammals mostly from Australia.
-- "On the cetaceous animals", pages 13 through 53, a full review of the Cetacea.
+- "On the cetaceous animals", pages 13 through 53, a full review of the Cetacea that introduced numerous names that are still considered valid.

 Two differently numbered series of plates:

 - Main series: plates 1 through 29, where plates 1 through 17 concerns seals and plates
   18 through 29 concern terrestrial mammals.
-Plates 11 through 13, 23, and 24 are
+Plates 11, 12, 13, 23, and 24 are
   apparently missing.
 - For whales: plates 1 through 37, plus 32 _bis_, and an unnumbered plate of _Balaena
   antipodarum_